 Admission to the museum is $5, free for museum members.

-Les Paul in Mahwah and The Donald Cooper Model Railroad, which is open weekends ONLY 1-4 pm
+Les Paul in Mahwah and The Donald Cooper Model Railroad.

 The Donald Cooper Model Railroad